Many people have been asking me, “What’s the difference between intuition and ego? And, how can I access more of my intuition?”

 Breathing - Conscious breathing leads to conscious awareness.
-Take my Energy Healing and Breathing Workshop .
+Take my Energy Healing and Breathing Workshop (coming soon).
 It's free.

 Meditation - Find some time every day to sit quietly and just be with your thoughts.
 Meditation is not about controlling or shutting down your thoughts.
 It’s more about the act of connecting your physical self with your soul self.
-Try my Ascension Meditation for Beginners course.
+Try my psychic intuitive development course: Wisdom Within.

 Ask questions - ask yourself whether “this statement” or “that response” is true.
 And, be honest with yourself.
 The first answer is always the right answer.
 If there are two answers, the second one most likely came from the ego.